1What is Electronic Products Recycling Association (EPRA) Nova Scotia?

 EPRA Nova Scotia is a not-for-profit industry-led organization that oversees a government-approved end-of-life electronics recycling program throughout the province.
-Residents and businesses can recycle their unwanted electronics FREE OF CHARGE through an EPRA Nova Scotia Drop-off Centre.
+Residents and businesses can drop off their unwanted electronics free of charge for responsible recycling at an EPRA Nova Scotia drop-off location.

 No, the fees you pay when purchasing regulated electronic products are industry levied and used to fund the responsible recycling of unwanted electronics through the EPRA Nova Scotia program.